-Alba 11's expected metrics are largely in line with those of other transactions in this sector, with some notable exceptions.
-Namely, the assumed default rate of 14% and assumed recovery rate of 35% are below those of its peer group.
-The lower default rate is mainly driven by the high granularity in terms of lessees, industry diversification and lower exposure to the Real Estate sector.
+Alba 12's expected metrics are largely in line with those of other transactions in this sector, with some notable exceptions.
+Namely, the assumed default rate of 11% and assumed recovery rate of 35% are below those of its peer group.
+The lower default rate is mainly driven by the high granularity in terms of lessees, industry diversification and the absence of leases under moratorium at closing.
 The lower recovery rate is driven by a large exposure to equipment and transportation leases.